GoBlog

 You might hear some people say something along the lines of “write for yourself.”
 Yes, those initial drafts.
 But whoever your audience is, you have an opportunity to get feedback.
 Was what I wrote clear?
 Did I achieve my objective?
 What wasn’t working in this draft?
 Did you like that joke on the third page?

-7. Be Passionate But Open To Criticism
+7. Be Passionate but Open to Criticism

-8. Writing Is Getting Comfortable With Being Uncomfortable
+8. Writing Is Getting Comfortable with Being Uncomfortable

-9. Make Your Own Deadlines And Then Adjust As Needed.
+9. Make Your Own Deadlines and Then Adjust as Needed

-10. Want To Know How To Become A Better Writer?
-Have More Fun.
+10. Want to Know How to Become a Better Writer?
+Have More Fun

 About the Author